Seth Iredell Nelson

 Seth Iredell Nelson, Sr. (1809 in Penns Valley, Union County, Pennsylvania - 1905, Round Island, Clinton County) was an early resident and a prominent pioneer hunter in the Keating Mountain vicinity of Clinton County, Pennsylvania.

 Biography

 Seth Iredell Nelson was born about 1809 in Penns Valley, Union County, Pennsylvania.
 Seth was the oldest son of David Nelson and Mary Elizabeth née Lashbough Nelson.

-In 1834, Nelson married Elizabeth (née Keeler), daughter of Dr. Thaddeus M. Keeler & Elizbeth née Burchard Nelson.
+In 1834, Nelson married Elizabeth (née Keeler).
 They had six daughters and three sons together.

 Nelson developed a cant hook style that was used to roll logs in Clinton and Berks Counties in Pennsylvania during the 19th Century.

 In 1853, it was approved by the Commonwealth of Pennsylvania that general and township elections for Keating Township would take place at the home of Seth Nelson.

 In Keating Township, Clinton County, Pennsylvania, there is a small town called Nelsonville.
 This was a small community on Keating Mountain founded by Seth Nelson.

 Nelson died on his farm at Round Island, Clinton County in 1905.
 He was buried in Nelsonville Cemetery in Keating, Clinton County, Pennsylvania.